BlackVincy/BlackVincy/README.md

 -Programmer
 -Interested in Graphics design for web sites
 -I'm training for video editing
--Short videos edited by me
--Trying to learn better AI for a properly use
+-Short videos edited by me (link to see it in bio) -Trying to learn better AI for a properly use
 -C#, HTML and start learining JavaScript